 Although they must cover certain benefits, health plans still vary in how they are structured and how much of your health care costs they pay.

-Health plans are divided into five categories to make comparing them easier.
+Health plans in the Affordable Care Act marketplace are divided into five categories to make comparing them easier.
 The categories are based on the percentage of health care costs the plans pay and the portion you pay out of pocket, including the deductible, copayments and coinsurance.
 The percentages are estimates based on the amount of medical care an average person would use in a year.
-The categories are:

 Ready to shop?
 You have lots of choices: Comparison websites, going directly to a health insurance company via its website or call center, contacting a health insurance agent in your area or using your state’s health insurance marketplace (also called exchange).